50 ways to spread holiday cheer and bring joy to their world

 Be a super-secret Santa

-Here’s a fun challenge that the whole family can get in on:
+Here’s a fun challenge that the whole family can get in on when it comes to spreading joy:

 1. Have each member of your family save a little money throughout the year.
 It doesn’t need to be a lot—just whatever they can afford to set aside.